cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 **Version Negotiation**

-Note versioning here refers to the IBC protocol spec and not the ibc-go module, which is currently not planned.
+Note that versioning here refers to the IBC protocol spec and not the ibc-go module.
+A backwards incompatible update is currently not planned.

 ```go
 // Version defines the versioning scheme used to negotiate the IBC verison in